 The Front Meter Readings screen is similar to the rear.
-Caster is displayed with the top outside meters.
+Caster is displayed with the top meters.
 Camber meters are located in the middle of the screen and toe meters are at the bottom.
 Caster, camber and toe are "live" displays which can be referenced while making adjustments.
 When measurements are within specification, the center portion of the meter is green.
 If red is displayed, the readings are outside of specifications.
 Grey meters indicate this angle has no specification.
-Elevated camber and caster readings can be viewed by selecting the dimmed "Jack" icon located between the camber meters.
+Elevated camber and caster readings can be viewed by selecting the "Jack" icon located right of the cross values.